Closing the Loop Inside Neural Networks: Causality-Guided Layer Adaptation for Fault Recovery Control: Numerical Case Study

-\inlinecomment{As can be seen in Fig.~\ref{fig:error_norm_FF}, under fault-free conditions, both controllers $u_\mathrm{nom}$ and $u_\mathrm{nom}+u_\mathrm{NN}$ with the adaptive law \eqref{e:adaptiveLaw} remain below the defined error bound of $0.017$. }We consider $50\%$ and $75\%$ loss of effectiveness faults starting from $t=10$ to $25$ (s) and $t=20$ to $50$ (s) in reaction wheels number $3$ and $2$, respectively.
-In Fig.~\ref{fig:troquesF}, the effectiveness of each actuator and their applied torques are depicted while the $4$-th layer of $u_\mathrm{NN}$ is being updated as per \eqref{e:adaptiveLaw}.
-To demonstrate the impact of updating various layers of the DNN on the tracking error, Fig.~\ref{fig:errorNormF} is provided that illustrates $\|\tilde{\theta}\|$ while the $1$-st, the $4$-th, the $5$-th, and no layer of the network are being updated.
+\inlinecomment{As can be seen in Fig.~\ref{fig:error_norm_FF}, under fault-free conditions, both controllers $u_\mathrm{nom}$ and $u_\mathrm{nom}+u_\mathrm{NN}$ with the adaptive law \eqref{e:adaptiveLaw} remain below the defined error bound of $0.017$. }We consider $50\%$ and $75\%$ loss of effectiveness faults starting from $t=10$ to $25$ (s) and $t=20$ to $50$ (s) in reaction wheels number $3$ and $2$, respectively.\inlinecomment{ In Fig.~\ref{fig:troquesF}, the effectiveness of each actuator and their applied torques are depicted while the $4$-th layer of $u_\mathrm{NN}$ is being updated as per \eqref{e:adaptiveLaw}.} To demonstrate the impact of updating various layers of the DNN on the tracking error, Fig.~\ref{fig:errorNormF} is provided that illustrates $\|\tilde{\theta}\|$ while the $1$-st, the $4$-th, the $5$-th, the $6$-th (i.e., the last layer), the full-network (i.e., all the layers), and no layer of the network are being updated.
 As is shown in Fig.~\ref{fig:errorNormF}, updating the $4$-th layer of $u_\mathrm{NN}$ results in having the smallest tracking error.
+Moreover, results in Table~\ref{tab:rmse_maxerr} show that updating the proposed ACE-selected layer (i.e., the $4$-th layer) achieves the lowest root-mean-square error (RMSE) and maximum error (MaxError) values, with $\mathrm{RMSE} = \sqrt{\frac{1}{T}\!\int_{0}^{T} \|\tilde{\theta}(t)\|^2\,dt}$ and $\mathrm{MaxError} = \max_{t \in [0,T]} \|\tilde{\theta}(t)\|$, for $T>0$.
+Since the computed ACE values $\widehat{\mathrm{ACE}}_{4}=-0.004387$ and $\widehat{\mathrm{ACE}}_{5}=\widehat{\mathrm{ACE}}_{6}=-0.004256$ are close, it is expected to get similar RMSEs for layers $4$, $5$, and $6$ as shown in Table~\ref{tab:rmse_maxerr}.
 Finally, we incorporated an FDI module that provides fault estimates subject to estimation errors.
-The same fault scenario as in Fig.~\ref{fig:troquesF} is considered.
-In particular, a $40\%$ loss of effectiveness was estimated for reaction wheel $3$ (actual $50\%$), and a $45\%$ loss was estimated for reaction wheel $2$ (actual $75\%$).
+As for the FDI module, we employ an Interacting Multiple-Model (IMM) estimator \cite{10104008}, where each filter corresponds to a certain actuator fault severity hypothesis.
+Any nonlinear state estimator could be used within this IMM structure, but we use Unscented Kalman Filters (UKF).
+The filters use the control input $u$, $\theta$, and the reaction wheels angular velocities.
+The IMM computes the posterior probability of each mode, and the most probable mode provides the actuator effectiveness estimate $\hat{\Lambda}$, which satisfies Assumption~\ref{assum:fdi_bound}.
+Under the same fault scenario a $40\%$ loss of effectiveness was estimated for reaction wheel $3$ (actual $50\%$), and a $45\%$ loss was estimated for reaction wheel $2$ (actual $75\%$).
 As illustrated in Fig.~\ref{fig:errorNormFwithFDI}, the more accurate estimate for reaction wheel 3 leads to an improvement in tracking performance, whereas the less accurate estimate for reaction wheel~$2$ results in a degradation of performance.
+As for the computational complexity of the online phase, a forward pass through the DNN costs $O\!\big(\sum_{\ell=1}^{L} n_\ell n_{\ell-1}\big)$.
+Backpropagating to a single adapted layer $\ell^*$ has cost $O\!\big(\sum_{\ell=\ell^*+1}^{L} n_\ell n_{\ell-1}\big)$, and the update itself adds $O(n_{\ell^*} n_{\ell^*-1})$.
+In our network $(9,15,15,15,15,3)$, the total number of weights is $1080$.
+However, in addition to backpropagation through layers $6$ to $4$, the ACE-selected layer~4 only has $225$ parameters to update.